majouve/FLAME/README.md

 The value .0923 is entered into the singleton column.

+#### (C) Total Difference
+For each pair, I subtract the radius coin find amount from the central coin find amount.
+Then I calculate where each value falls on a distribution of all these differences.
+For example, if the greatest difference is 300, then total.dif would be 0, and if the smallest difference is 0, then total.dif would be 1.
+All other differences would be some fraction of 1.

+In our example this would be:

+For our example pair, 13293 has a total of 534 coins.
+9239 has a total of 87 coins.
+The total between them in 447.
+Because this value would actually disqualify it from being in Verify_Dupes, I will assign it with a total.dif score of 0.
+In a distribution of differences ranging from 1 to 300, it is smaller than 0% of values.

+The value of 0 is entered into the singleton column.

 ### (16) Computing Composites

 The above metrics are combined into a single score so that the pairs more likely to be duplicates can be sorted to the top.
 Before doing the calculation, I use the scale() function to normalize the percent different calculations.
 Some percent difference values are so large (~2,000) that they would overshadow the sequential and singleton metrics, which can only be as high as 1.